Wondering how to make your Christmas in Banff unforgettable?

 The Fairmont Banff Springs luxury hotel is nestled in the mountains overlooking the town.
 The original hotel was built in 1888 as part of the Canadian Pacific Railway hotel network.

 The hotel gets its name because it is near the famous Cave and Basin Hot Springs, discovered in 1883 by three Canadian Pacific Railway workers at the foot of Sulphur Mountain.
-The discovery captured the attention of the nation and thus led to the creation of Banff National Park.
+The discovery captured the nation’s attention and led to the creation of Banff National Park.

-The Fairmont Springs has special Christmas at the Castle activities planned over the season, with events such as a magical Winter Wonderland area with fire pits, an ice rink, s’mores and outside dining.
+Fairmont Springs has special Christmas at the Castle activities planned throughout the season, including a magical Winter Wonderland area with fire pits, an ice rink, s’mores, and outdoor dining.

 The castle also hosts a Banff Food Tour — a designated Canadian Signature Experience.